triton-inference-server/tutorials/Popular_Models_Guide/Llama2/trtllm_guide.md

 ```
 > You should expect the following response:
 > ```
-> {"context_logits":0.0,...,"text_output":"What is ML?\nML is a branch of AI that allows computers to learn from data, identify patterns, and make predictions.
+> {"model_name":"ensemble","model_version":"1","sequence_end":false,"sequence_id":0,"sequence_start":false,"text_output":"What is ML?\nML is a branch of AI that allows computers to learn from data, identify patterns, and make predictions.
 It is a powerful tool that can be used in a variety of industries, including healthcare, finance, and transportation."}
 > ```

 ### Evaluating performance with Gen-AI Perf
 Gen-AI Perf is a command line tool for measuring the throughput and latency of generative AI models as served through an inference server.
 You can read more about Gen-AI Perf [here](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/client/src/c%2B%2B/perf_analyzer/genai-perf/README.html).

-To use Gen-AI Perf, run the following command in the same Triton docker container:
+To use Gen-AI Perf, run the following command in the same Triton docker container (i.e. nvcr.io/nvidia/tritonserver:<xx.yy>-py3-sdk):
 ```bash
 genai-perf \
   profile \